voliva/olipass/README.md

 # OliPass

-OliPass is a password manager that doesn't depend on any server.
+OliPass is a work-in-progress password manager that doesn't depend on any server.

 Instead, it allows you to export/import the encrypted database as a file, so you can keep your devices synchronized or save your own backups somewhere else.